 Voluntary dissolution of a Florida LLC means that the LLC has been officially taken out of existence through its members agreeing to dissolve it.

-Once an LLC is dissolved, it can't be reinstated because there's no longer a legal entity to do business as under Florida statutes.
+Once an LLC is dissolved, it can't be reinstated because there's no longer a legal entity to do business under Florida statutes.

 Because voluntary dissolution doesn't terminate ownership interests in the company property or obligations incurred by members during its life cycle, you should understand how this may impact your relationship with other members or creditors before you agree to dissolve the LLC.